dawngerpony/ProjectEuler/README.markdown

 Project Euler
 =============

-My solutions to the problems in [Project Euler](http://www.projecteuler.net) in various languages.
+My solutions to the problems in [Project Euler](http://www.projecteuler.net) in Python (perhaps other languages soon).

 To run, simply execute the script: